[Investigation] Polish NGO pits porpoises vs Russia's Nord Stream 2

 Denmark's permit, issued on 30 October, concerned a 147km section of the pipeline that is to run through its waters near the island of Bornholm in the Baltic Sea.

-The permit was the last piece of the puzzle after Finland, Sweden, Germany and Russia had already given the green light for the other 1,050 km.
+It was the last piece of the puzzle after Finland, Sweden, Germany and Russia had already given the green light for the other 1,050 km.

-But the Polish objection says Denmark violated an EU law on habitat protection concerting the harbour porpoise, an endangered species in the region.
+But the Polish objection says Denmark violated an EU law on habitat protection concerning the harbour porpoise, an endangered species in the region.

-It said Denmark gave "incomplete ... vague and contradictory" responses to some ecological questions, often relying on shaky promises given by the Russian firm building the project, the Swiss-based Nord Stream 2 consortium, itself.
+It said Denmark gave "incomplete ... vague and contradictory" responses to other ecological questions, often relying on promises given by the Russian firm building the project, the Swiss-based Nord Stream 2 consortium, itself.

-It failed to account for the fact the consortium admitted it might have to detonate some of the WW2-era mentions if it found them in the wrong places.
+It failed to account for the consortium's admission it might have to detonate some of the WW2-era munitions if it found them in awkward places.

 The ammunition, dumped by the Nazis and the Soviet Union, includes mustard gas, which could cause mutations in the cod which spawn there.

-Denmark's figures on the seabird population in the region were also "clumsy" and 10-years out of date, the Polish NGO said.
+And Denmark's figures on the seabird population in the region were also "clumsy" and 10 years out of date, the Polish NGO said.

 "The abundance of a key species [the Velvet Scoter], threatened globally, is underestimated 1,000 times" in the Danish studies, the NGO said.

-For its part, the DEA confirmed it had "only received one appeal regarding the [Nord Stream 2] permit".
+The DEA confirmed it had "only received one appeal regarding the [Nord Stream 2] permit".

-"The next step in the Danish Energy Board of Appeal's processing of the complaint is that the parties of the case will be given the opportunity to submit their comments, before the board of appeal will make a decision," it told this website.
+"The next step in the Danish Energy Board of Appeal's processing of the complaint is that the parties of the case will be given the opportunity to submit their comments, before the board of appeal makes a decision," it told this website.

-That decision might take until mid-2021, it added, and the mere fact that the Polish complaint hung in the air did "not have a suspensory effect" on pipeline construction, it said.
+That decision might take until mid-2021, the DEA added, and the mere fact the Polish complaint hung in the air did "not have a suspensory effect" on pipeline construction, it said.

 For its part, Russia expects Swiss engineering firm Allseas to lay the final pipes in the next few months and for Nord Stream 2 to start operations in mid-2020, creating a fait accompli before Denmark decides on the Polish appeal.